rackerlabs/docs-cloud-identity/api-docs/getting-started/concepts.rst

 In the Rackspace Cloud, users are represented as accounts.
-The accounts are automatically created with a default user type and role, based on the Identity service system configuration.
+The accounts are automatically created with a default user type and role, based on the Identity Service system configuration.
 The user type and role determine the resources and capabilities that are available to the user.

 For more information, see :ref:`Identity Service, admin, and user roles